Calendar of Events - MACNLOW Associates

 This course is designed to provide an overview of the fundamentals of what makes a good leader from a public safety perspective, but this is NOT a theory course.
 Your time in the classroom will be spent on instruction, interactive discussions, and practical application of:

-With small group exercises and many examples tailored to the attendee’s profession, this class can be taken by law enforcement, dispatch, or anyone in public safety.
-The course is registered with MCOLES for 302 funds and is approved by the SNC for dispatch training funds (MNA2023-4094).
+With small group exercises and many examples tailored to the attendee’s profession, this class can be taken by law enforcement, dispatch, fire, courts, corrections, animal control or anyone in public safety.
+The cost is $275 per person and the course is registered with MCOLES for 302 funds and is approved by the SNC for dispatch training funds (MNA2023-4094).
+This session can be taken in person at Eaton County Central Dispatch, 911 Courthouse Drive, Charlotte, Michigan, or online in our virtual classroom featuring simultaneous live instruction and interaction with the instructor and those attending in person.

 Police Supervision (aka Achieving Supervisory Excellence) is a three-day course designed specifically for first-line supervisors who direct, motivate, lead, appraise and discipline others.
+The course is open to anyone employed in public safety, court administration, and related professions.
 As a result of coaching, role play, exercises, self-assessments, group discussions and lecture, participants will leave with new knowledge and skills in:

 With small group exercises and many examples tailored to the attendee’s profession, this class can be taken by law enforcement, dispatch or anyone in public safety.
 The course is taught by Sgt.
 Michael Phillips who recently retired from the East Lansing Police Department with over 27 years of police experience.
 Mike is a Senior Associate with MACNLOW consistently receiving the highest ratings from course attendees for over fifteen years.